 Costa Rica Whale Watching Tour Destinations

 While it is possible to see whales all along the Pacific coast and northern Caribbean Coast near Tortuguero, they appear in the largest concentrations along the South Pacific coast and the Osa Peninsula.
 Whale watching tours and snorkeling excursions are your best bets to see them.

 Ballena Marine National Park, South Pacific Coast

 Situated on the South Pacific coast of Costa Rica, Ballena Marine National Park is the destination that comes to mind first for many Costa Rican whale watchers.
 The park is named for the Pacific humpback whales that return to these warm coastal waters annually to breed.
 Perhaps the most puzzling natural phenomenon of the park is the Whale’s Tail sandbar.
 Yes, it’s crazy but true.
 At low tide, the water retreats to reveal a sandbar in the shape of a whale’s tail.
 Coincidence?
 Whale never know.
 Whale watching tours can be booked from Uvita.
+Whale watching season in Marino Ballena National Park is during the winter months from August to April.
+Although, it is said that the best time to see whales is from August to October.
 You are likely to see plenty of other marine life such as sea turtles and dolphins here as well.